straup/flickr-commons-metadata/README.md

 The following institutions are currently being archived by one or more people

 * San Diego Air & Space Museum Archives	(straup / 20131221)
-* The U.S. National Archives	(straup / 20131221)
-* State Library and Archives of Florida	(straup / 20131221)
 * National Galleries of Scotland Commons (hugovk / 20131222)
 * National Library of Scotland (hugovk / 20131222)
 * National Archives of Estonia (hugovk / 20131222)